 At the exam, the dentist will usually clean your teeth as well.
 You cannot remove hardened plaque (known as calculus or tartar), thus the dentist needs to remove this regularly (every 6-12 months).

 There are many more things the dentist can do to improve your dental hygiene and your smile.
-Help with correct brushing, flossing, diet, fluoride protection, overcoming tooth sensitivity, dry mouth, bad breath, replacing old fillings with decay, and replacing missing teeth with dental bridges, dentures and/or dental implants are some more of the topics that your dentist will be happy to discuss with you.
+Your dentist may help with correct brushing and flossing, diet, fluoride protection, overcoming tooth sensitivity, dry mouth, bad breath, replacing old, decayed fillings and replacing missing teeth with dental bridges, dentures and/or dental implants.

 A beautiful smile